 In FIG. 18, the nano-grid (1820) appears in front of the digital sensor (1830).
 The lens will send analog image data to the sensor through the nano-grid.
-Once the digital data from FIG. 19 shows a nano-grid (1900).
+Once the digital data from (1260) where the camera applies specific filtration only to the 45 the sensor is processed (1840) it is sent to memory (1850).
+FIG. 19 shows a nano-grid (1900).
 Nanofilaments are shown at 1920.
 The modulation effects of the nanofilaments are shown at 1910.
 Nanofilaments will change their position in order to allow more or less light through the system.
 Nanogrids fit before, or in some cases, adjacent to and on top of the digital sensor.
 Nano-grids behave as adjustable screens and may be used to polarize light between the lens and the digital sensor.
 Nano-grids are activated by electrical charge pulses sent to nanofilaments.